-The FDA plans to publish the test results on a quarterly basis.
+The FDA plans to publish the test results on a quarterly basis and a summary report after sampling concludes and the final data are analyzed.
 Check here as they will be posted at the bottom of this page.

 The FDA is sensitive to the concerns of both domestic firms and importers and strives to provide analytical results to industry as soon as they are available.
-For perishable products, initial results are typically available three to five business days after the laboratory’s receipt of the samples.
-Samples that initially appear positive typically take an additional six to eight days to confirm, depending on the pathogen.
+The FDA will notify all firms of analytical results as soon as possible once sample analysis is complete.

 The sampling design for each food represents what U.S. consumers are likely to find in the marketplace with respect to product origin (i.e., domestic vs. import).
 Accordingly, the FDA has considered the volume of the target food that is imported and produced domestically, and which countries produce and export the food to the United States.
 The FDA may adjust the number of samples to be collected or the collection timeline based on factors that the agency may encounter during the assignments.

 The FDA plans to collect 1,600 fresh herbs samples (761 domestic, and 839 of international origin) under this assignment.
-As of December 31, 2018, the agency had collected and tested 441 domestic samples (58 percent) and 306 import samples (36 percent) of the totals.
+As of March 31, 2020, the agency had collected and tested 759 domestic samples (99.7 percent) and 513 import samples (61 percent) of the total planned samples.
 The following figures summarize the interim sampling results.
 As the testing is still underway, no conclusions can be drawn at this time.

 Processed Avocado and Guacamole Results as of 10/15/2019